john-s58/john-s58/README.md

 -->
 👋 Hi, I’m Jonathan I am a Data & ML Engineer and a rust developer.

-Projects I am working on:
+Projects I am working on:\n
 Astra - A math and machine learning library written in rust.